-Denver’s beginnings were as a rough and ragged frontier town.
+Denver got its start as a rough and ragged frontier town.

-But thanks to its advantageous central location between the east and west coast and a late-19th century silver rush, the city boomed in a big way, soon becoming the United States’ third-largest city in the west, after San Francisco and Omaha.
+But thanks to its prime location between the east and west coast and a late-19th century silver rush, the city boomed in a big way, soon becoming the United States’ third-largest city in the west, after San Francisco and Omaha.
 With such rapid growth came a steady stream of well-to-do travelers who required first-class lodgings.
 While many of the resulting hotels of the era are no longer standing, a few have survived and thrived, providing a glimpse into Denver’s golden age.

-Opening in 1891, the lower downtown-based Oxford Hotel stands as Denver's oldest still-in-operation hotel.
-Built by local brewer Adolph Zang, the Oxford set new standards for Gilded Age opulence, with fine oak furnishings, silver chandeliers and frescoed walls adorning every inch of the hotel.
+Opened in 1891, The Oxford Hotel in LoDo stands as Denver's oldest still-in-operation hotel.
+Built by local brewer Adolph Zang, The Oxford set new standards for Gilded Age opulence, with fine oak furnishings, silver chandeliers and frescoed walls adorning every inch of the hotel.
 It was also outfitted with the latest technological gadgets, including elevators, steam heating, electric and gas lighting and bathrooms with separate water closets — a real luxury at the time.
-In the 1920s, the Oxford was given an Art Deco-style makeover by architect Charles Jaka, who added the famous Cruise Room, modeled after a lounge on the Queen Mary.
+In the 1920s, The Oxford was given an Art Deco-style makeover by architect Charles Jaka, who added the famous Cruise Room, which was modeled after a lounge on the “Queen Mary.”

 The Brown Palace was the brainchild of real estate mogul Henry Cordes Brown, who saw the need for an upscale hotel that would cater to the increasing number of travelers passing through Denver on their way east or west.
-He selected the triangular plot of land at the corners of Broadway, Tremont and 17th St. (where he had previously grazed his cow) as the site of his masterpiece, and hired renowned architect Frank E. Edbrooke to design the building.
+He selected the triangular plot of land at the corners of Broadway, Tremont and 17th St. (where he had previously grazed his cow) as the site of his masterpiece, and he hired renowned architect Frank E. Edbrooke to design the building.
 Working in the Italian Renaissance style and using Colorado red granite and Arizona sandstone for the exterior, Edbrooke and his crew began construction on the Brown Palace in 1888.

-A Richardson Romanesque Victorian-style building, The Capitol Hill Mansion was erected in 1891 and boasts a striking turret.
+A Richardson Romanesque Victorian-style building, the Capitol Hill Mansion was erected in 1891 and boasts a striking turret.
 Book the Shooting Star Balcony Room for a private balcony with a breathtaking view of the Rockies.

-THE CASTLE MARNE HISTORIC BED & BREAKFAST
+CASTLE MARNE HISTORIC BED & BREAKFAST